 Subclass 482 Income Thresholds Rising on 1 July 2026

-What is changing on 1 July 2026
+What changed on 1 July 2026

 The SID visa (subclass 482) replaced the Temporary Skill Shortage (TSS) visa in December 2024, and “TSS” is now a legacy term only.
 The visa has two skilled streams.
 The Core Skills stream is tied to the Core Skills Income Threshold (CSIT) and the Core Skills Occupation List (CSOL).
 The Specialist Skills stream is tied to the Specialist Skills Income Threshold (SSIT).
 Both thresholds are indexed annually on 1 July, so a nomination prepared in one financial year can face a higher figure if it slips into the next.